Ariel 5: Operation

 Ariel 5 was spin-stabilized.
 The satellite improved on the attitude control of Ariel 4.
 It used liquid propane that was expanded through a reducing valve and heated with the bulk tank temperature.

-Power was derived from solar cells that were mounted to 7/8's of the circumference of the spacecraft.
+Power was derived from solar cells that were mounted to 7/8 of the circumference of the spacecraft.
 It was stored in a 3.0 Ah Ni-Cd battery.

 Sensors

 The all-sky monitor (ASM) was two one-dimensional pinhole cameras scanned most of the sky every spacecraft revolution.
-The angular resolution was 10 × 10°, with an effective area of 3 cm2, and a bandpass of 3–6 keV.
-The ASM was designed to fit a resource budget of 2 kg, 1 bit per second (bps), and 1 W.
+The angular resolution was 10° × 10°, with an effective area of 3 cm2, and a bandpass of 3–6 keV.
+The ASM was designed to fit a resource budget of 2 kg, 1 bit per second, and 1 W.

 The sky survey instrument (SSI) had an angular resolution of 0.75 × 10.6°, with an effective area of 290 cm2, and a bandpass of 2–20 keV.